 Having won 75 of the last 80 BUCS Track and Field Championships, Loughborough Students’ Athletics Club (LSAC) is by far the most decorated British student athletics club in history.

-Ambitions of many student-athletes, however, are much higher and international stars such as Lord Sebastian Coe, Dame Tanni Grey-Thompson, David Moorcroft, Paula Radcliffe, Steve Backley, Dan Greaves, Lisa Dobriskey and Chris Rawlinson are just a handful of notable alumni.
+Ambitions of many student-athletes, however, are much higher and international stars such as Lord Sebastian Coe, Baroness Tanni Grey-Thompson, David Moorcroft, Paula Radcliffe, Steve Backley, Dan Greaves, Lisa Dobriskey and Chris Rawlinson are just a handful of notable alumni.

 There are approaching 100 current or former students who have competed at the Olympic Games and medal winners at recent Olympic Games or World Championship include Robbie Grabarz, Goldie Sayers, Nicola Sanders, Martyn Rooney, Harry Aikines Aryeetey and Emily Diamond.
 LSAC has also provided thirteen gold medal winners in European U23 Championships since its inception in 1997.